Consistency and Contrast

 Consistency is the foundation from which we build contrast.
 Thus, we must first ensure that our designs have good consistency, before we try to create good contrast.

 As an example of poor consistency, consider shapes below.
 Each shape is a different size, shape, color, and text.
 Because of this, each of these properties vie for our attention, and it makes identifying any single shape hard.
-For instance, how easy is it to find the shape with 8 sides?
+For instance, imagine your goal was to draw attention to the text inside the six-sided shape.
+How long does it take you to find it?
+With so many elements competing for attention, nothing stands out.

 Inconsistent designs are those where multiple properties all change at the same time, making it challenging for the viewer to understand which aspect we should focus on.